-If the Company is unable to obtain sufficient United States Dollars to make the cash payments included above as a result of regulations imposed by the Argentine government as they relate to the purchase of foreign currencies, each of the Company's agreements related to the Brechas Vacas, Chita and Minas de Pinto properties include clauses that allow the payments to be made in an equivalent amount of Argentinean Pesos.
+If the Company is unable to obtain sufficient United States Dollars to make the cash payments included above as a result of regulations imposed by the Argentine government as they relate to the purchase of foreign currencies, each of the Company's agreements related to the Brechas Vacas and Minas de Pinto properties, as well as the financing obtained for the acquisition of the Chita property, include clauses that allow the payments to be made in an equivalent amount of Argentinean Pesos.
 Any amounts paid in Argentinean Pesos will be calculated using the official foreign exchange rate of the day immediately prior to the payment date as published by the Banco Nacion Argentina.